revilowaldow/BITC/Sessions/2026/06 14 - Session 67.md

-Sometimes it feels like there
+Sometimes it feels like there are two cults

+One with the chaos and grandmaster

+Old rituals and structure that aren't manifested

+Multiple factions in the cult